39 Melakhot: Dissection/grinding

 For most practical applications the use of medicines on the Sabbath, there are primarily two categories of non-life-threatening (Pikuaḥ Nefesh) illnesses and maladies.
 They are either Meiḥush b'Al'ma or Ḥoleh Kol Gufo.
-In many or most practical applications for non-trained personnel, there are practically only three category levels (1, 4, & 7) as the line of distinction between them can often be difficult to ascertain for the untrained and it may prove dangerous to underestimate the condition.
+In many or most practical applications for non-trained personnel, there are practically only three category levels (1, 4, and 7) as the line of distinction between them can often be difficult to ascertain for the untrained and it may prove dangerous to underestimate the condition.